rdjpdx/hello-world/README.md

 Introductory repository

 Rich Here,
-Primarily a Matlab coder.
-My expertise is algorithms.
+I started primarily a Matlab coder.
+I now do most of my work in Python.
+My expertise is models.
+My PhD is in Systems Science - a focus on both quatitative and qualitative models.